 It’s important to determine what your company’s needs are before starting the process to find the right TMS.

-First of all, the goals for deploying a TMS need to be determined – is the goal to cut shipping costs, improve customer service, become a preferred shipper, consolidate loads, etc.?
-Do these goals align with the corporate strategy?
-They should!
+Understand your company’s goals for deploying a TMS – is the goal to cut shipping costs, improve customer service, become a preferred shipper, consolidate loads, etc.?

 A TMS should offer the following:

 - · Automatic rating, booking and tracking of shipments, managing carriers and communicating with shippers and customers in real-time